Get your copy of the ACSM CPT exam cheat sheet. It helps immensely for studying for the exam.

 - Enclosed in a fibrous joint capsule.

-- Joint capsule encloses the joint cavity.
+- The joint capsule encloses the joint cavity.

 - Synovial fluid is within the joint cavity.